-At TWC, Carrie is responsible for the Ohio Certified Naturalist Program and conducts survey/monitoring work on the property’s salamander, snake, and turtle populations, as well as teaching adult, family and school programs.
+At TWC, Carrie is responsible for the Ohio Certified Naturalist Program and the OAKS life-long learning program.
+She conducts survey/monitoring work on the property’s salamander, snake, and turtle populations, as well as teaching adult, family and school programs.

 To contact Carrie: Carrie@wildernesscenter.org